-21. Resources
+26. Resources

 Arizona State University and the School of Sustainability provide numerous resources to assist students.
 The following list includes some of the many resources that may be beneficial for graduate students while pursuing a degree.
 This information is subject to change.
-The most current information can be found on the SOS Graduate Resources website.

-21.1.
+26.1.
 SOS Graduate Advising

-The College of Global Futures Student Services Center and School of Sustainability Graduate Advising Offices are open to all sustainability students and provides quality academic advising and support services to promote student success.
+The College of Global Futures Student Services Center and School of Sustainability Graduate Advising Offices are open to all sustainability students and provide quality academic advising and support services to promote student success.
 Find office hours and schedule an appointment on the Graduate Advising webpage.